 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Dubai
+Top Coworking Spaces in Dubai and Nearby

 This is the place to go to if you want gold bars, not cash, out of an ATM.
 Brash and glitzy, Dubai is the international hot spot for tourists that like the good things in life.
 Famous for its "Burj Khalifa" - the world's tallest building inspired by Frank Lloyd Wright that is half a mile high - mega shopping malls where you can enjoy a bit of indoor skiing or venturing into an underwater world before or after flashing the credit card around like its about to disappear when the bargain sales are on, or the call of Armani glamor is too much to bear.
 This is where the police rock around in Lamborghinis or Ferraris and it is definitely a big "no no" to think you can get away with smuggling drugs.